DEFRA/static-service-pages/README.md

 Open your browser and go to http://0.0.0.0:8000.
 You'll see the index page listing all the pages in the project.
 Simply click the link for page you wish to see.

+## GOV.UK content

+Nearly all the assets covering images, stylesheets and javascript were sourced from GDS templates.
+The front office used the compiled [plain html](http://alphagov.github.io/govuk_template/) version.
+The back office comes from the GOV.UK [admin template](https://github.com/alphagov/govuk_admin_template).
+There is no static version of the admin template so the assets were stripped from an app which uses the template.

+As all content is currently static this means these sources will need to be checked periodically for updates, and this repo updated accordingly.

 ## Contributing to this project

 If you have an idea you'd like to contribute please log an issue.